I amassed a 6-figure net worth at 22, here are my top tips for success.

-I’ve written an article on how I saved my first $50,000 at 20 where I discuss how I actually saved the money using budgeting and fixing spending issues.
+I’ve written an article on how I saved my first $50,000 at 20.
+This is where I discuss how I actually saved the money using budgeting and fixing spending issues.
 This article will delve more into lifetime habits that I’ve developed to keep creating wealth.

 1. Being frugal (no matter how much my income increases)

 That being said, it is about balance.
 The line between frugal and cheap is very fine and can be hard to perfect.
-Being overly cheap can cost you your health, personal relationships or even more money in the long-run so spend when you need to.
-I needed $5,000+ of dental work last year so I just sucked it up and paid because my teeth are more valuable than my investment portfolio.
+Being overly cheap can cost you your health, personal relationships or even more money in the long-run.
+So, spend when you need to.
+I needed $5,000+ of dental work a while back.
+I just sucked it up and paid because my teeth are more valuable than my investment portfolio.
 However, I don’t need $60 eyelash extensions a month when I can just use $2.80 ones from Daiso.